g12mcgov/ExploringTheFourierTransformation/README.md

 `$ sudo python setup.py install`

 <b>Note:</b> If working inside a virtual environment (which you should be), you may have to manually install if it fails with setup tools.
-This is setup tools bug.
+This is a setuptools bug.
 To do this, just run:

 `$ sudo pip install numpy`